ScottMit/JS2Arduino/README.md

 ## What is this?

 This project lets you control Arduino hardware (like LEDs, sensors, and motors) directly from a web page in real-time.
-No complex networking code needed - just connect your Arduino to WiFi and start building interactive experiences.
+No complex networking code needed - just connect your Arduino to your WiFi network and start building interactive experiences.

 **Perfect for:**
 - Interactive art installations